DataAnalyticsinStudentHands/Syrios_frontend/README.md

 #### Development
  `npm start`

-Runs the two apps concurrently in the development mode.<br>
+Front-end and backend are both served through an Express server.<br>
-Open [http://localhost:3000](http://localhost:3000) to view Syrios Project in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the Syrios Project in the browser.
 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-The backend is running on port 3002.
-It is using [mongoose](https://mongoosejs.com/) to connect to a MongoDB.
+The backend is using [mongoose](https://mongoosejs.com/) to connect to a MongoDB.
 Please make sure you have your connection string set in a `.env` file.

+If you would like to test the client without the backend running you can use

+`npm run client`

 ### Deployment
  `cd client`